rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 `mybench/all` sets the route on every site the bench serves, which is how you clear several opt-outs in one call.
 It is not the bench form: the containers keep running, so a bench-wide `disable` and `all disable` differ in whether Adminer is up at all.

-The bench form is a floor: `fm update mybench/b.example.com --admin-tools enable` is refused while the bench's tools are off, since routing a hostname at a stopped container is a 502 rather than an enable.
+The bench form is a floor: `fm tools enable mybench/b.example.com` is refused while the bench's tools are off, since routing a hostname at a stopped container is a 502 rather than an enable.

 !!! note "Needs a bench whose nginx conf has one server block per site"
     The conf is rendered once, at the nginx container's first boot, so it reflects whatever image created the bench.
-On a bench whose conf predates per-site server blocks, `fm update BENCH/SITE --admin-tools` is refused rather than recorded and ignored: nginx would include none of it.
+On a bench whose conf predates per-site server blocks, `fm tools enable`/`fm tools disable BENCH/SITE` is refused rather than recorded and ignored: nginx would include none of it.
 Update the bench's nginx image, then `fm restart BENCH --nginx --container`.
 The bench-wide form works on every bench.

 ### Why this and not a per-site password